hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch07Function1Monad/README.md

 # Function1 Monad

-When implementing a Monad instance for _Function1_ let's have a look at the _Either_ Monad again. _Function1_ has two type parameters like _Either_.
+While implementing a Monad instance for _Function1_, let's have a look at the _Either_ Monad again. _Function1_ has two type parameters like _Either_.
 Again _flatMap_ and _map_ apply to the rightmost type parameter and leave the other ones untouched.
-For _Function1_ that means _flatMap_ and _map_ operate on the result of the _Function1_, not on it's parameter.
+For _Function1_ this means _flatMap_ and _map_ operate on the result of the _Function1_, not on it's argument.

 With this in mind we can easily implement the _Function1_ Monad instance analogously to the _Either_ Monad instance.